openwallet-foundation/credo-ts/docs/getting-started/4-ledger.md

 IO error }', src/libcore/result.rs:1165:5
 ```

 This issue results as too many files/resources have been opened in the process of connecting to the ledgers.
-IOS defaults the this limit to 256 (rlimit).
+IOS defaults the limit to 256 (rlimit).
 This is likely something that can and should be addressed in indy-sdk or indy-vdr in the future.

 #### Reduce Configured Ledgers